SalmaAlassal/mrNetwork/MAC Address/README.md

 ![MAC Address](imgs/MACAddress.png)

-# Types of Addresses
+## Types of Addresses

-- Physical Address ( MAC Address )
+- Physical Address (MAC Address)
-- Logical Address  ( IP Address )
+- Logical Address (IP Address)

-#  MAC Address (Media Access Control)
+##  MAC Address (Media Access Control)

 - A MAC address can also be referred to as :

-     - **BIA** (burned-in address)
-     - **CAM address** (content addressable memory)
      - **Hardware address**
      - **Adapter address**
+     - **BIA** (Burned-in address)
+     - **CAM address** (Content addressable memory)
      - **EHA** (Ethernet hardware address)
-     - **BSSID** (basic service set identifier)
+     - **BSSID** (Basic service set identifier)

-- A MAC address is a **unique hardware** identification number but you can usually change the address in **software.**
+- A MAC address is a **unique hardware** identification number, but you can usually change the address in **software.**

 - It is a **hexadecimal number.** (The NIC converts this hexadecimal number into binary numbers before processing and using it on the network.)

-- Each **network interface** connected to your network—whether it’s your router, wireless device, or network card in your computer—has a unique MAC address.
+- Each **network interface** connected to your network — whether it’s your router, wireless device, or network card in your computer — has a unique MAC address.

-  (Wi-Fi Router and Access Points have multiple MAC addresses, not just one.
+  - (Wi-Fi Router and Access Points have multiple MAC addresses, not just one.
 They have multiple network interfaces)

-- MAC address is used on **data link layer** on the network which means that MAC address is visible only on your local LAN or WiFi network.
-MAC address is not transmitted beyond   the first router on your network so its not visible to any website you visit.
+- MAC address is used on **data link layer** on the network which means that MAC address is visible only on your local LAN or Wi-Fi network.
+MAC address is not transmitted beyond the first router on your network, so it's not visible to any website you visit.

-- A MAC address consists of six groups of two characters (numbers or letters).
+- A MAC address consists of **six groups** of two characters (numbers or letters).
 These groups are separated by colons(:), hyphens(-), or nothing at all.

+- MAC addresses are available from `00-00-00-00-00-00` through `FF-FF-FF-FF-FF-FF`.

     - Examples: